jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module3/module3.rst

 Overview
 --------

-In this module we will explore how to use utilize F5's **AS3** extension with an orchestration platform such as **Ansible Tower**.
+In this module we will explore how to use utilize the F5 **AS3** extension with an orchestration platform such as **Ansible Tower**.
 Tower is a workflow orchestration tool which provides an enterprise solution on top of Ansible including an API, GUI, RBAC, and many other features.
 While we will cover some core concepts of